Capella Grey

-Curtis Anthony Jackson II (born August 2, 1995), known professionally as Capella Grey, is an American singer-songwriter and record producer from the Bronx, New York.
-He is the founder of Allepac the Family and signed a joint venture with Capitol.
-He released two mixtapes in 2020 and received widespread recognition in 2021 with his breakout single "Gyalis".
+Curtis Anthony Jackson II (born August 2, 1995), known professionally as Capella Grey, is an American singer, songwriter and record producer from the Bronx, New York.
+He is the founder of Allepac the Family and released two songwriter mixtapes in 2020 and received widespread recognition in 2021 with his breakout single "Gyalis".
+His debut album, Vibe Responsibly, Vol. 1 was released on June 21, 2024, after signing a record deal with 10K Projects.

 Early life

-Curtis Jackson II was born in New Rochelle, New York.
+Curtis Jackson II was born on August 2, 1995, in New Rochelle, New York.
 He grew up in a Jamaican family and started playing instruments at a young age, learning how to play music from church.
-He was raised in the Bronx where he went to Harry S. Truman High School.
 He developed his musical career in Mount Vernon, New York after graduating high school.

 Musical career

 2016–2020: Career beginnings and early mixtapes

 Capella Grey started his musical career writing and producing for other artists, including "Love You Better" by King Combs featuring Chris Brown.
 He signed an R&B girl group called Rèign to Allepac Records, and wrote and produced their debut album released in 2019.
 On January 8, 2020, he released his debut mixtape Yea Nah I'm Out, followed by his second mixtape The QuaranTape Vibe 1.